 You’ve all heard of the golden rule, right?
 Well, consider this one the golden rule of indefinite and definite articles in English:

 So, but let’s break this down into real English.
 Pun intended.

-Both articles define nouns, but depending on which one you use will determine how the noun is understood.
+Indefinite and definite articles define nouns, but which one you use will determine how the noun is understood.

 Go take a cookie. – ‘A’ refers to any old cookie in general, like a macadamia nut cookie or a peanut butter chocolate cookie, so you use an indefinite article.

 If someone says to you, “I want a purse for Christmas.”
 Which purse does that person want?

 Answer: That person is referring to any purse, not just to one specific purse.
 So, you can buy the person a brown purse, green purse, or yellow-and-blue striped purse.

 Still having a bit of trouble?
 Don’t worry, we’ve got some article rules to live by (we hate to see you struggle):